Troubleshoot the HubSpot Sales Office 365 add-in

 If you're having trouble installing the add-in, make sure you meet the following requirements:

-- use a supported version of Outlook.
+- Use a supported version of Outlook.
+The following versions of Outlook are not fully supported:

-- have access to the Microsoft store.
+- Have access to the Microsoft store.

-- have the necessary permissions from your email administrators to use third party add-ins in your inbox.
+- Have the necessary permissions from your email administrators to use third party add-ins in your inbox.

-- connect your inbox.
+- Connect your inbox.

 Add-in grayed out in Outlook desktop